Keeanu Benton

-Keeanu Benton (born July 17, 2001) is an American football defensive tackle for the Wisconsin Badgers.
+Keeanu Kyrie Benton (born July 17, 2001) is an American professional football nose tackle for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Wisconsin Badgers.

-Early life and high school
+Early life

-Benton grew up in Janesville, Wisconsin and attended Joseph A. Craig High School.
+Benton grew up in Janesville, Wisconsin and attended Joseph A. Craig High School, where he competed in football and wrestling.
 As a senior, he made 75 tackles, seven tackles for loss, two sacks, and one fumble recovery.
 Benton committed to play college football at Wisconsin over an offer from Iowa.

 College career

-Benton played in 13 games and made six starts at nose tackle as a freshman and finished the season with 12 tackles, four tackles for loss, and two sacks.
+Benton played college football at Wisconsin from 2019 to 2022.
+He played in 13 games and made six starts at nose tackle as a freshman and finished the season with 12 tackles, four tackles for loss, and two sacks.
 He played in seven games and made seven starts at nose tackle during his sophomore season.
 He was named second team All-Big Ten Conference as a junior after making 25 tackles with five tackles for loss, 2.5 sacks, and two forced fumbles.
+He was named Third-Team All-Big Ten in 2022.

+Statistics

+Professional career

+Benton was selected by the Pittsburgh Steelers in the second round, 49th overall, of the 2023 NFL draft.
+On June 23, 2023, Benton signed a four-year rookie contract with the Steelers.
+As a rookie, Benton appeared in 17 games and started nine.
+He finished with one sack, 36 total tackles (16 solo), two passes defended, and two forced fumbles.

+On December 8, 2024, Benton recorded his first NFL interception, off Cleveland Browns quarterback Jameis Winston in a 27–14 Steelers win.